 Manufacturers typically state the microwave’s volume (in litres), which includes the entire interior space of the cavity.
 However, this volume is different from what we measure because a sizable portion of it is not actually usable.

 The longest cylindrical object that can revolve within the oven while the turntable is off is the maximum useful capacity for consumers.
-None of the brands we looked at disclose the sizes of their usable cavities.
+None of the brands we looked at discloses the sizes of their usable cavities.
 The full cavity volume, which is about 35 to 45 per cent less than the rated volume, does not match the so-called rated volume either.
 The volume in which the turntable revolves within the cavity is therefore the usable volume.

 The microwave capacity that is ideal for you will depend on how many family members you have and how frequently you plan to use the microwave.
 The capacity of a microwave oven is calculated in litres.
 In India, people use microwave ovens more for warming meals than for cooking.
 On average, a household of two to three people only needs up to 20 litres; a medium-sized family needs between 21 and 30 litres, and a large family with a huge kitchen needs more than 30+ litres.